GigiaJ/gunit/README.md

   - [OBS Droidcam](https://obsproject.com/forum/resources/droidcam-obs-camera.1308/)
     - Plugin for using your phone as a microphone and camera for OBS.

 ---
+- **Firmware or files required for functionality**
+  - Studio One 6
+  - T2 Firmware (for Macs)

+These are quite opinionated on where those local files live, so feel free to change those too.

+---
 These are more experimental ones thrown together either for specific behavior or to update without waiting on upstream.